Sensirion/embedded-i2c-sgp41/README.md

 drivers.
 It mostly contains byte order conversions for different variable types.
 These functions are also used by the UART embedded drivers therefore they are kept in their own file.

+## Conditioning

+After each restart of the sensor or when the hotplates have been switched off, the conditioning command must be called from idle mode.
+The conditioning heats the hotplate of the NOx pixel to a different temperature compared to the measurement mode enabling a faster switch-on thereafter.

+It is recommended to execute the conditioning for 10s, but **10s must not be exceeded** to avoid damage to the sensing material.